-- Remember, all cruise ship musician applicants have to pass an audition, and the audition procedures can vary based on the position you’re applying for.
-As mentioned earlier, for orchestra musicians, sight-reading skills are very important and will usually be assessed during the audition process.
-And all solo entertainers and bands must submit videos of their projects, along with full repertoire lists, biographies, and photos.
+- Remember, all aspiring Cruise Ship Musicians have to pass an audition, and the audition procedures can vary based on the position you’re applying for.
+As mentioned earlier, for Orchestra Musicians, sight-reading skills are very important and will usually be assessed during the audition process.
+And all Solo Entertainers and bands must submit videos of their projects, along with full repertoire lists, biographies, and photos.

 - Check with an agency that specializes in cruise ship entertainment to learn more and take your career out to sea.